animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/java-gemfire-clientserver.md

 Comments:

-1. Extends `AbstractHttpSessionApplicationInitializer`.
-This ensures that a Spring bean named `springSessionRepositoryFilter` is registered with the Servlet container and used on every HTTP request.
+1. Extends `AbstractHttpSessionApplicationInitializer` to ensure that a Spring bean named `springSessionRepositoryFilter` is registered with the Servlet container and is used for every HTTP request.

 2. `AbstractHttpSessionApplicationInitializer` provides a mechanism to allow Spring to load the `ClientConfig`.